trokam/step3/README.md

     /var/log/apache2/error.log

-Provides valuable information for debugging.
+provides valuable information for debugging.
 Use these files as the primary source of information on what is happening with the server.

 ### The crawler and data pump